strumwolf/delete-deployment-environment/README.md

 Note if you pass `onlyDeactivateDeployments: true` and `onlyRemoveDeployments: true`, `onlyRemoveDeployments` will override `onlyDeactivateDeployments` and all deployments will be removed.

+Also note that if you are planning on deleting a created environment, your `GITHUB_TOKEN` must have permissions with repo scope.
+The token provided by the workflow, `github.token` does not have the permissions to delete created environments. [delete environment](https://docs.github.com/en/rest/reference/repos#delete-an-environment)

 ## Inputs

 | name                        | description                                                                           |